AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2015-on-premises-2016-dynamics-365-on-premises/step-3-of-3-connect.md

    >[!NOTE]
    >
    >The Username in Marketo must match the User Name for the sync user in CRM.
-The format can be [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#8cf9ffe9fecce8e3e1ede5e2a2efe3e1) or DOMAIN\user.
+The format can be user@domain.com or DOMAIN\user.

    >[!TIP]
    >
    >Don't know the URL?
-We will show you how to find your [Dynamics Organization Service URL](../../../../../product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md) here.
+We will show you how to find your [Dynamics Organization Service URL](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md) here.

 ## Select Fields to Sync {#select-fields-to-sync}